pantos-io/research-nap-token/README.md

 The workflow of transferring a token from one chain to another consists of the following steps.
 1. Burn tokens on the source blockchain.
-2. Create a [Simplified Payment Verification (SPV)]() of the transaction burning the tokens.
+2. Create a proof of the transaction burning the tokens.
-3. Claim the tokens on the destination blockchain using the SPV of the burn transaction.
+3. Claim the tokens on the destination blockchain using the proof.
-    * If the SPV is _valid_, the tokens (re-)created on the destination blockchain.
+    * If the proof is _valid_, the tokens (re-)created on the destination blockchain.
-    * If the SPV is _invalid_, the claim is denied.
+    * If the proof is _invalid_, the claim is denied.

+To create proofs of transactions, we can leverage the concept of Simplified Payment Verification (SPV).
+SPV is explained by the [Bitcoin Whitepaper](https://bitcoin.org/bitcoin.pdf) as follows:
+> It is possible to verify payments without running a full network node.
+A user only needs to keep a copy of the block headers of the longest proof-of-work chain, which he can get by querying network nodes until he's convinced he has the longest chain, and obtain the Merkle branch linking the transaction to the block it's timestamped in.
+He can't check the transaction for himself, but by linking it to a place in the chain, he can see that a network node has accepted it, and blocks added after it further confirm the network has accepted it.

-Evidently, the smart contract on the destination blockchain implementing the token needs a way to reliably validate SPVs for the source blockchain.
+Evidently, the smart contract on the destination blockchain implementing the token needs a way to reliably validate an SPV of a burn transaction that has taken place on the source blockchain.

 For this, NAP makes use of [Testimonium](https://www.github.com/pantos-io/testimonium)––a blockchain relay which continuously relays block headers from the source blockchain to the destination blockchain.
-Testimonium makes sure that SPVs cannot be submitted for illegal block headers of the source blockchain in a fully decentralized manner.
+Testimonium makes sure that SPVs cannot be submitted for illegal block headers of the source blockchain––all while remaining fully decentralized.

 So far, NAP consists of a smart contract implemented in Solidity, as such it is available for Ethereum-based blockchains.